 I couldn’t think of a better way to use this appliance than to cut down on the many hours it usually takes to cook classic collard greens on the stove.
 For me, cook time is one of the major influences in how I select my recipes for weeknight meals.
 If something takes too long, I don’t even bother looking at it.

 When it comes to the traditional Southern side dish, I’d typically prepare it with a ham hock and various seasonings to bring out the delicious flavor of the vegetable.
-But this is a shortcut method that I love, with bacon subbed in instead to provide that extra boost of flavor.
+But this is a shortcut method that I love, with bacon subbed in instead to provide that extra boost of flavor to a steamed veg.

 It’s much easier to prepare the greens this way, with fewer steps involved – a must for me when I’m cooking dinner on a weeknight!